-Hiring an in-house team from scratch takes time and money.
-Outsourcing is faster, but it often leaves you dependent on a vendor with little long-term control.
+Hiring an in-house development team from scratch takes a lot of time and money.
+Outsourcing is faster, but it can leave you dependent on a vendor with little long-term control.

 You start with an experienced partner who builds and runs the setup, then take full ownership once your team is ready.

-It’s a great way to scale quickly while still keeping your future in your own hands.
+It’s a great way to scale quickly while still keeping full control.

 Let’s dive in!